 From checking if the border is open and whether you need proof of a negative coronavirus test to checking if you need a visa, here's everything you need to know before booking a trip abroad this summer...

 Just because a border is open, it doesn’t mean you can go on holiday there.
-For example, Ecuador’s borders are technically open, but all passengers will have to self-isolate on arrival for 14 days.
+For example, Bolivia’s borders are technically open, but travellers have to self-isolate on arrival for 10 days.
 And what about on the way back?
-Even if a country is allowing UK visitors in without the need to quarantine, that doesn’t mean you won’t have to go into isolation on your return.
-This list of 59 countries shows the 23 places UK travellers can go without having to self-isolate on arrival and without having to self-isolate on their return to England.
-Remember, this list currently only applies to England, with the rest of the UK yet to agree to the list.
+If a country is labelled amber or red you will have to self-isolate or quarantine in a hotel on your return.

 Some countries that are open and do not have a quarantine in place are still asking for health certificates before you fly.
-The Netherlands, for example, are asking all visitors to fill out a ‘fit-to-fly’ health declaration form, which will ask if you have any COVID-19 symptoms.
-You will need this form to be allowed to board the plane.
-Those wishing to enter Austria will need a medical certificate that is no older than four days.
-Belarus will only allow travellers to enter without having to quarantine if they have a medical certificate showing a negative coronavirus test result.
-Before travelling anywhere this Summer, be sure to check the UK government’s foreign travel advice for the country you’re visiting, to find out if you need a health certificate.
+A Covid-19 ‘fit to fly’ medical certificate states that you have tested negative for Covid-19 and can therefore travel.
+Before travelling anywhere this summer, be sure to check the UK government’s foreign travel advice for the country you’re visiting, to find out if you need a health certificate.

-Many destinations have cancelled their visa-on-arrival for UK travellers, which means you will have to check more carefully if you need a visa before visiting anywhere.
-Azerbaijan, Cambodia and Thailand are just a few of the places you will need a visa in advance of travelling to.
-Remember the rules around visas can change at short notice, so be sure to regularly check the UK government’s travel advice for your destination to find out the specific visa requirements.
+Many destinations, such as Laos, have cancelled their visa-on-arrival for UK travellers, which means you will have to check more carefully if you need a visa before visiting anywhere.
+Other countries, such as Azerbaijan, have suspended their e-visa service.
+Remember the rules around visas can change at short notice, so be sure to regularly check the UK government’s foreign travel advice for your destination to find out the specific visa requirements.

 If you’re the kind of traveller who leaves booking a hotel until literally the last minute, you will need to change your ways.
 In line with ‘track and trace’ measures, many destinations around the world will need to see proof of your accommodation at the airport, so make sure you have it printed out and ready for inspection.